shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |  :---:  |
 | Boolean | no | true, false | true |

-If the value of this field is set to `true`, then payment elements will be merged together whenever possible.
+If the value of this field is set to `true`, then payment objects will be merged together whenever possible.
 For example, if one event is of type `CalcPmt`, and another on the same day is `PayPrin`, then this field determines whether or not these two events will be combined into a single payment event or